OotyOoty

 Meta's equivalent of Performance Max.
 Advantage+ Shopping campaigns automate audience targeting, creative, and placement.
 Advantage+ Creative adjusts your images and video automatically for different placements.
 For a walkthrough on using AI to manage Facebook campaigns specifically, see the ChatGPT Facebook Ads guide.

-Honest limitation: Works best with large product catalogs and significant spend.
+Honest take: Works best with large product catalogs and significant spend.
 Smaller advertisers often get worse results than manual campaigns because the algorithm needs volume to optimize.

 Pricing: Included with Meta Ads spend.